Nicholas Sallnow-Smith, Chairman

 Hans Mahncke, LL.B.
 (Hons.), LL.M., Associate Scholar

-Dr Hans Mahncke is the Director of the College of Law in Hong Kong.
-He previously worked as an Assistant Professor and as Senior Coordinator at City University.
+Dr Hans Mahncke served as a Director of the College of Law in Hong Kong.
+He previously also worked as an Assistant Professor and as Senior Coordinator at City University.
 Hans became an Associate Scholar of The Lion Rock Institute in 2005.
 His research interests include international economic and WTO law, as well as common law systems.
 He also teaches and publishes in these areas.
 Hans has authored numerous book and journal papers, including publications in Hong Kong Law Journal, Leiden Journal of International Law and Legal Issues of Economic Integration.
-Hans currently serves as a contributing editor to Halsbury’s Laws of Hong Kong, the Annotated Ordinances of Hong Kong, Hong Kong Cases and Hong Kong Public Law Reports.
+Hans has served as a contributing editor to Halsbury’s Laws of Hong Kong, the Annotated Ordinances of Hong Kong, Hong Kong Cases and Hong Kong Public Law Reports.